microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 #### Task 2

-### Module 6: Keep your Azure Arc-enabled servers patched using Update Management Center
+### Module 6: Keep your Azure Arc-enabled servers patched using Azure Update Manager

 #### Module overview
 Azure Update Manager is the new service that unifies all VMs running in Azure together with Azure Arc, putting all update tasks in 1 common area for all supported Linux and Windows versions.